-Note: Medical Documentation Handling and Requests for Subsequent Medical Status Reports c) Usage Criteria and Guidelines
+Note: Medical Documentation Handling and Requests for Subsequent Medical Status Reports c) Usage Criteria and Guidelines i.
+Protected Ranking ii.
+Mandatory Out-of-Competition Period

 All medical documentation provided to the Tournaments Department will be kept in an athlete's confidential file and will not be released to any third party without the athlete's prior written approval.